bshaw2019/Crypto_Trader/README.md

 # Crypto_Trader
-**An Automated Machine-Learning Based Cryptocurrency Trader for the GDAX Exchange**
+**A Live Machine-Learning based Cryptocurrency Trader for the Poloniex Exchange**

 The goal of the project is to create an open sourced, machine learning based cryptocurrency portfolio optimizer including as many relevant variables as possible.